How to earn rewards & freebies from your bank

 Club Lloyds account

-• What you get: Six free cinema tickets, a monthly movie rental, magazine subscription OR a dining membership
+- What you get: Six free cinema tickets (Vue or Odeon), a year of Disney+ with Ads, a magazine subscription OR a dining membership

-• What you’ll really get each year: Around £66 (equivalent value of 12 Rakuten movie rentals)
+- What you’ll really get each year: Between £40 (magazine subscription) to £60 (equivalent value of six £10 cinema tickets)

 The Club Lloyd account is my top pick as it’s the easiest one to get.
 There’s no reason why you can’t just open this up (ideally via a switching bonus), set up a standing order to pay the £2,000 in (and out) each month, and keep claiming your reward.

-You can have one personal and one joint account and claim the rewards on both.
+You can have one personal and one joint account and claim the rewards on both, so that’s potentially three between a couple.

 Here’s my full review of the account, where I break down which freebie “Lifestyle Benefit” I feel gives the best value.

-• What you get: £5 a month, one cinema ticket a month, 2 movie rentals a month, OR 3 digital magazines a month subscription
+- What you get: £5 a month, one Vue ticket a month, OR 3 digital magazines a month subscription

-• What you’ll really get each year: £60 (if you go for the cash option)
+- What you’ll really get each year: £60 (if you go for the cash option) to up to £120 (if a cinema ticket costs £10)

 To get your choice of reward (more on how the account works and what you can get in my review here) you need to spend £500 a month on your debit card or save £5,000 every month.